 Tavernware, pewter, and glassware as used at our historic taverns—along with mixes, jams, candies, cold beverages, and 21st-century gifts.

-The William Pitt Shop
+William Pitt Store

 Your kids will love browsing through colonial clothes, hats, toys, games, and books in this newly opened historic children’s boutique.